 Consider the screenshot (top, overleaf) showing the 'Funky Bass' preset I've created for Multiband Compressor.
 In terms of the Threshold and Ratio settings for each band, there is nothing too drastic here.
 Thresholds of -15dB mean that the compressor will be working much of the time, but the 3.0 Ratio settings mean that the compression itself is not squashing the life out of the sound.
 The settings are similar for each band and, for simplicity, I've set auto Release times for each band also.
 It is best to avoid really short Attack times, however, as these will rob the sound of some of its impact (this is even more true for drums).
 What is more interesting in this case is the frequency ranges set for each band and the relative gain settings used.
 For bass, I find it provides considerable flexibility if the lower frequencies (below about 500 Hz) are split into two bands, while the other two bands are set to cover the mid and high frequencies respectively.
 I've set the split point here at 5kHz but some people would use a higher frequency than this (perhaps up to 10kHz).
 Whatever the exact frequency ranges used, the advantage of this approach is that the gain controls of the two upper bands can be used to bring out all those percussive elements while the gain of the two lower bands, and the frequency split between them, can be adjusted so that the bass sound doesn't occupy exactly the same frequency range as the kick drum.

-There are some audio files on the SOS web site (see the 'Listen For Yourself' box, below) that illustrate this approach.
 I started with the unprocessed audio, then engaged the plug-in, using the settings shown in the screenshot as a starting point, but with all band gain controls set at zero.
 With the funky bass riff solo'd, I then adjusted the gain controls, using the compressor almost as an intelligent EQ control.
 If you listen to the files, you can hear the same bass riff in context with a drum loop.
 I then changed the gain and frequency split-point of the two lower bands so that the bass and kick sounds didn't step on one another.

 When you're mixing a multitrack recording of a drum kit, a separate full-bandwidth compressor can be used on each of the tracks.
 However, if you're working with a pre-mixed drum track or from stereo drum loops, the Multiband Compressor can be a very useful tool.
 The centre screenshot overleaf shows some example settings.
 These are not that different to those used in the bass guitar example, but note the slightly longer Attack times and the lower Threshold for the highest band.
 The Attack times ensure that the compression doesn't squash the impact of the initial part of the drum sound, while the lower Threshold setting simply reflects that the hi-hat in the performance used in the audio example was played quite dynamically — I wanted to get the playing a little tighter by making the compressor work a bit harder.